agentml/ahn-ml-lab.github.io/index.md

 <br>
 <br>
 <br>
 I'm an Assistant Professor of [Computer Science at Rutgers University](https://cs.rutgers.edu) where I lead the [Rutgers Machine Learning Group](./members/) (RUML).
 My current research focus is how an AI-agent can **learn to build and represent models of the world** in an unsupervised and compositional way.
-My approach to achieving this is based on deep learning, Bayesian modeling, reinforcement learning, and inspiration from cognitive & neuroscience.
+My approach to achieving this is based on deep learning, Bayesian m  aodeling, reinforcement learning, and inspiration from cognitive & neuroscience.
 I received my Ph.D. at the [University of California, Irvine](https://uci.edu) on the study of scalable approximate Bayesian inference under the supervision of Prof. [Max Welling](https://staff.fnwi.uva.nl/m.welling/).
 I did my postdoc working on deep learning at [MILA](https://mila.quebec/en/) under Prof. [Yoshua Bengio](https://yoshuabengio.org/).
 Then, I joined Rutgers University in Fall 2018.

 **Email**: sjn.[last_name] at gmail
 **Address**: CBIM 9, 617 Bowser Rd, Piscataway, NJ 08854